|

 "If we are going to be metaphysicians willy-nilly, let us at least be

+consciously self-critical about it."
 I recall coming across an essay in which Carl Sagan, science populizer and

 atheist, questioned the Golden Rule.
 (I'm afraid I don't remember the book this